 • Place the semi-sweet chocolate chips, coconut oil, and peppermint extract into a medium or large-size microwaveable bowl and heat for 1 minute on full power.
 Stir or whisk, then heat again for another 45 seconds to 1 minute.
 Stir or whisk again until completely melted.

-12 oz Semi-Sweet Chocolate Chips, 1 tablespoon Coconut Oil, Vegetable Oil, or Vegetable Shortening, ½ teaspoon Peppermint Extract
+12 oz Semi-Sweet Chocolate Chips, 1 tbsp Coconut Oil, Vegetable Oil, or Vegetable Shortening, 1/2 tsp Peppermint Extract

 Assembling the Homemade Thin Mints